yunxiaomr/yunxiaomr.github.io/_pages/about.md

 # 🔥 News
-- *2025.01*: &nbsp; One paper on Explainable Knowledge Probing is accepted in [DASFAA2025](https://dasfaa2025.github.io/#/calls/research-papers).
+- *2025.01*: &nbsp; One paper on Explainable Knowledge Probing is accepted in [DASFAA2025](https://dasfaa2025.github.io/#/calls/research-papers), which is selected as a long oral presentation.
 - *2024.12*: &nbsp; I will visit Singapore as a visiting postgraduate research student between 2024 and 2025.
 - *2024.11*: &nbsp; One paper on Explainable Multi-hop Reasoning is accepted in [COLING2025](https://coling2025.org/).
 - *2024.08*: &nbsp; We attend the 2024 Annual Conference of the Association for Computational Linguistics in Bangkok, Thailand.